-3This kind of logic is a typical self-reference (cf. Note 1.2 or, Note 7.3).
+3This kind of logic is a typical self-reference (cf. Note 1.3 or, Note 7.3).
 Thus, Hume's logic (or generally, philosophical logic) in ordinary language cannot be trusted.
 That is, it is only a wordplay.

-(L) "matter" and "causal relation" are a kind of bundle of perceptions
+- (K) "a bundle of perceptions" (= brain circuit) exists That is, - (L) "matter" and "causal relation" are a kind of bundle of perceptions